 EMPOWERING A NATION

-In 1988, CARE opened a school on Sheikhupura Road.
-On the first day, 250 children lined up outside, barely clothed but eager to learn.
+In 1988, CARE opened its first school on Sheikhupura Road, in the Pakistani province of Punjab.
+On day one, over 250 children had lined up outside, barely clothed but eager to learn.
 One school turned into several more.
 Our children are no less capable than students attending private schools around the country.
-They're also topping their board exams and competing in Model UN Conferences.
+What’s more, they are topping their board exams and competing in Model UN Conferences.